Refugee Resettlement

 Provide Services to Refugees

-Volunteers who undergo a specific orientation and complete background check and confidentiality agreements for Interfaith Rise can serve in ways that require direct contact with the refugee.
-These are things like delivering groceries to their home, providing a ride to an appointment, teaching them to drive, tutoring, teaching English, etc. Let our Community Engagement Team know if you're interested in taking this step.
+Volunteers undergo a specific orientation and complete background check and confidentiality agreements in order to serve in ways that require direct contact with the refugee.
+These are things like delivering groceries to their home, providing a ride to an appointment, teaching them to drive, tutoring, teaching English, etc. Let us know if you're interested in taking this step.

 Contact Us